tiranil/java_app2/README.md

 Workflow
 ========

+In the customers_table.sql file there are queries to prepare a necessary sql table for the app to work with.

 To compile the entire project, run "mvn install".

 To run the application, run "mvn tomcat7:run" and open http://localhost:8888/ .